locuslab/convex_adversarial/README.md

 ## How do we do this?
-The short version: we use the dual of a convex relaxation of the network over the ball of adversarial examples to lower bound the output.
-Optimizing this lower bound allows us to guarantee robustness of the network.
+The short version: we use the dual of a convex relaxation of the network over the adversarial polytope to lower bound the output.
+This lower bound can be expressed as another deep network with the same model parameters, and optimizing this lower bound allows us to guarantee robustness of the network.

-The long version: see our paper on [arxiv]().
+The long version: see our paper, [Provable defenses against adversarial examples via the convex outer adversarial polytope, on arxiv]().

 ## What difference does this make?
+We illustrate the power of training robust networks in the following two scenarios: 2D toy case for a visualization, and on the MNIST dataset.

+### 2D toy example
 To illustrate the difference, consider a binary classification task on 2D space, separating red dots from blue dots.
 Optimizing a neural network in the usual fashion gives us the following classifier on the left, and our robust